samuelventura/SharpSerial/README.md

 ## Documentation

 No documentation yet.
-Resort to tests at SharpSerialTest subprojects for guidance.
+Resort to tests at SharpSerial.Test subprojects for guidance.

 ## Development Setup